-Those in favor of activated carbon praise it as a universal cleanser, capable of detoxifying impurities and poisons from the human body, eliminating gassy bowels, and smoothing out your skin.
+Those in favor of activated carbon praise it as a universal cleanser capable of detoxifying impurities and poisons from the human body, eliminating gassy bowels, and smoothing out your skin.

-It’s true that this supplement possesses some unique and helpful qualities, but that alone is not sufficient to pass it off as a validated health product.
+This supplement possesses some unique and helpful qualities, but that alone is not sufficient to pass it off as a validated health product.
 Here are a few facts to consider before consuming activated charcoal.

 How it works

-Air particles, heavy metals, bacteria, sewage filtrates, and even medicinal compounds can be extracted through a system which utilizes activated charcoal.
+Air particles, heavy metals, bacteria, sewage filtrates, and even medicinal compounds can be extracted through a system that utilizes activated charcoal.
 While this is wonderful for machinery, it can be dangerous for human consumption.

 The problem with activated charcoal

 Calcium, iron, vitamin C, and thiamin are just a few examples of micronutrients that activated carbon removes.
 Unfortunately, this is not good for your body.
 In addition to nutrients, prescribed medicines may also be absorbed and not perform their proper function.
-In fact, your body already has a naturally efficient filtering system known as your liver and kidneys.
+Furthermore, your body already has a naturally efficient filtering system known as your liver and kidneys.